yurii-ben/MovementTracking/README.md

 ## Overview

-**MovementTracking** is an innovative developer tool that leverages computer vision to enhance fitness applications through real-time movement analysis.
+**Movement Tracking** is an innovative developer tool that leverages computer vision to enhance fitness applications through real-time movement analysis.

-### Why MovementTracking?
+### Why Movement Tracking?

 This project empowers developers to create interactive exercise tracking applications that provide immediate feedback on user performance.
 The core features include: